Naios/function2/Readme.md

 ```

 The following code defines a non copyable function which just takes 1 argument, and has a huge capacity for internal sfo optimization.
-Also it must be called from as r-value.
+Also it must be called as r-value.

 ```c++
 template<typename Arg>